ttscoff/nvremind/README.md

 nvremind
 ========

 A scheduled background task to scan nvALT notes for @reminder() tags and trigger notifications based on dates.
+It's grown to work with any folder of text or Markdown files, TaskPaper files and [Day One](http://dayoneapp.com/) entries.

 Yes, it's pronounced "never mind."